Cray-HPE/csm-config/ansible/roles/csm.password/README.md

     password_vault_url: 'http://cray-vault.vault:8200'

 The address of the CSM Vault instance.
-This must be accessible to the AEE.
+If a non-CSM Vault instance is used, it must be accessible to the AEE.

     password_vault_jwt_file: '/var/run/secrets/kubernetes.io/serviceaccount/token'